HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 - Enhanced Responsive Images (experimental)
 - Image Prioritizer (experimental)

-<a hrefland="en" href="https://wordpress.org/plugins/speculation-rules/">Speculative Loading</a> is another plugin that is part of the Performance Lab and has been recently made available.
+<a hreflang="en" href="https://wordpress.org/plugins/speculation-rules/">Speculative Loading</a> is another plugin that is part of the Performance Lab and has been recently made available.
 This plugin enables support for the [Speculation Rules API](https://developer.mozilla.org/docs/Web/API/Speculation_Rules_API), allowing the definition of rules to dynamically prefetch or prerender specific URLs based on user interactions.
 We discuss this [API more in the next section](#speculation-rules-api).
 By default, it is set to prerender WordPress frontend URLs when a user hovers over a relevant link, allowing users to experience instant page load times.

 Since its release, the plugin's adoption has steadily grown, reaching over 30,000 active installations as of this chapter's writing.